 There are limited places available for this exclusive opportunity with Christie’s, the world’s leading art business, presented by Costas Andriopoulos, Professor, CASS Business School (currently ranked the no. 2 business school in London).

 To be eligible to attend this course, participants need to submit a business idea which will be reviewed and approved prior to registration.
-Please note, participants will be
+You can download the submission form here.

 What you will learn